ranliu98/ranliu98.github.io/_pages/updates.md

   - /updates
 ---

+2024-09-25 [Your contrastive learning problem is secretly a distribution alignment problem]() is accepted by NeurIPS 2024!
+Glad I could contribute!

 2024-04-22 I became Dr. Liu 🤓 today!

 2024-02-20 [Spectral Imbalance](https://arxiv.org/abs/2402.11742) is available on arXiv!
 Do you know class bias exists in balanced datasets?